astronomer/astro-docs/ac/next/04_deploy-dags.md

 ## Deploy DAGs to Multiple Machines via Cron Job

-If you host your DAGs in a Git repository, you can use a simple cron job, as well as open source file detection tools like `incron` to pull new DAGs onto your Airflow machines on a regular basis and restart Airflow when necessary.
+If you installed Airflow on a virtual machine, you can use a simple cron job, as well as open source file detection tools like `incron`, to pull new DAGs onto your Airflow machines on a regular basis and restart Airflow when necessary.
 This setup assumes that you:

 - Installed Airflow via Python wheel according to [Installing at Production Scale].
 - Host your DAGs in a Git repository.